 Virasat-e-Khalsa is a museum of Sikhism, located in the holy town, Anandpur Sahib, near Chandigarh, the capital of the state of Punjab, India.
 The museum celebrates 500 years of the Sikh history and the 300th anniversary of the birth of Khalsa, based on the scriptures written by the tenth and last human guru, Guru Gobind Singh Ji.
 It serves to attract tourists and pilgrims.
 This results in a consultation between religion and emerging need in the building environment.
 One side it promotes hand crafts to locals as well as nurturing a sense of heritage, besides it recalls to infinity by the volumetric interference of existing skyline is another phase of a visible Urbanism dilemma.

 Proceed towards Shri Nainadevi Temple.
 This temple is positioned on hilltop in Bilaspur District.
 You can reach the peak of hill by following the concrete stairs or using cable car facility.
 This cable car facility is highly famous among the pilgrims.
 This temple is considered holy and several mythologies are also linked with it.
 Afterwards, drive to Chintpurni.
 This drive take 4-5 hours from Chandigarh to Himachal.

-MEAL PLAN- BREAKFAST & DINNER
+MEAL PLAN- DINNER